wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/how-does-pay-after-delivery-work.md

 * When multiple order rules are supplied with the same _merchant-item-id_, it will result in a conflict if a partial refund is requested.
 Thus, to be able to do the partial refund for the same product with different specifications (e.g. size, color) via the shopping cart successfully, each merchant-item-id should be unique.
 For example, for products with different sizes the _merchant-item-id_ can be distinguished with ‘-size’: 1001311-xxl, 1001311-m, 1001311-s.

+## The 'Shipped' status
+When receiving an order paid for with Pay After Delivery, it is important to keep a number of things in mind.

+Upon agreeing with an order _(by actually sending the goods)_, the order status should be changed from _Completed_ to _Shipped_.
+You can adjust the order status in the original transaction of your [MultiSafepay Control](https://merchant.multisafepay.com) via change order status (manually) and in your ecommerce platform (automatically) with the use of all our plugins.

+ You can also use our [API](https://docs.multisafepay.com/api/#update-an-order) to update the order status.
+The MultiSafepay Control is automatically updated when the plugin makes a correct API call to set the order status to _Shipped_.
+Not changing the status to _Shipped_ can result in the expiration of the order.

+Changing the status to _Shipped_ allows Pay After Delivery to initiate the billing process towards the customer.
+Pay After Delivery will guarantee the payout of the transaction.

+The _Shipped_ status is therefore important for invoicing the customer and the payout of the transaction on your MultiSafepay balance.